open-sdg/open-sdg.github.io/_events/Open-SDG-webinar-17-June-2020.md

 ---
-title: Open SDG webinar - 17th June 2020
+title: "Open SDG webinar - 17th June 2020"
-excerpt: On the 17th June 2020 at 13:00-14:30 UK time (GMT+1), the UK Office for National Statistics (ONS), the UN Statistics Division (UNSD), and the Center for Open Data Enterprise (CODE) are hosted a webinar for users of Open SDG.
-A recording of the webinar is available, as well as slides for each of the individual presentations.
-layout: events
 ---

 On the 17th June 2020 at 13:00-14:30 UK time (GMT+1), the UK Office for National Statistics (ONS), the UN Statistics Division (UNSD), and the Center for Open Data Enterprise (CODE) are hosted a webinar for users of Open SDG.
 A recording of the webinar is available, as well as slides for each of the individual presentations.